 Voice Your Support

 We’re raising funds to enhance our digital offering and record future performances like Tosca which played on TVNZ over Queen’s Birthday weekend.
-Our deadline is now set as the Opening Night of Semele on Thursday 10 September.
+Our deadline is now set as the Opening Night of Semele.
 If you are able, even a small gift can go a long way.
 Alternatively, lend your voice to the cause, submit a comment in support of this initiative or help spread the word!

 Welcome to NZ Opera